 Additionally, the statement was made under the Old Covenant.
 Some will argue that God’s laws were nailed to the cross–abolished at Christ’s death.
 Yet this statement was made well before that time.

-The word “defile” as Jesus uses it in this passage is from the root of the Greek word koinos.
+defile as Jesus uses it in this passage is from the root of the Greek word koinos.
 It has to do with the spiritual defilement of the heart, not the physical defilement of the flesh.
-Jesus explains what He means by pointing out the obvious: “Do you not perceive, that whatsoever thing from without enters into the man, it cannot make him unholy; because it enters not into his heart” (verses 18, 19).
+Jesus explains what He means by pointing out the obvious:

 Jesus is not talking about eating dangerous or unlawful things which could ruin your health or take your life.
 He is talking about eating with unwashed hands.
 His point is that a little bit of dirt on your hands cannot defile your heart–cannot make you unholy.
 The unholiness of which He speaks is caused by things like theft, covetousness, and fornication which proceed out of the heart of a man (verses 21, 22).

 Note well, the question of clean and unclean meats is nowhere discussed.
 The subject under discussion is eating with unwashed hands.
 Jesus says that food does not enter into the heart,

 but into the belly, and goes out into the draught (literally: the latrine), purging all meats (verse 19).
 This last phrase simply means that all foods are purged from the body and has nothing to do with a change in the law.
 Unaccountably, some translations add a phrase to this verse which is in no ancient Greek text.
 It reads,

 This He said, making all meats clean.
 This is pure interpretation on the part of the translators and is totally unwarranted by the original text.